-Because busulfan is eliminated from the body via conjugation with glutathione, use of acetaminophen prior to (less than 72 hours) or concurrent with busulfan injection may result in reduced busulfan clearance based upon the known property of acetaminophen to decrease glutathione levels in the blood and tissues.
+Because busulfan is eliminated from the body via conjugation with glutathione, use of acetaminophen prior to (less than 72 hours) or concurrent with busulfan injection may result in reduced busulfan clearance based upon the known property of acetaminophen to decrease

-7.2 Drugs that Increase Busulfan Injection Clearance Phenytoin increases the clearance of busulfan by 15% or more, possibly due to the induction of glutathione-S-transferase.
+Phenytoin increases the clearance of busulfan by 15% or more, possibly due to the induction of glutathione-S-transferase.
 Since the pharmacokinetics of busulfan injection were studied in patients treated with phenytoin, the clearance of busulfan injection at the recommended dose may be lower and exposure (AUC) higher in patients not treated with phenytoin.